 Without a defined program, it is also difficult for businesses to strategically manage independent contractor spend as a category.
 When a business does not have visibility into how its independent workforce is managed or paid, it becomes really difficult to drive cost-savings opportunities.

 A well-rounded program serves to eliminate these burdens.
 Providing flexible engagement options that appeal to a broad range of independent work engagements and worker types helps to mitigate misclassification risk, allows talent to work the way they want, and gives businesses the insight and data they need to efficiently manage independent contractor spend.

-3. Increased Efficiency and Visibility
+3. Boost Efficiency and Increase Visibility

 Lastly, a compliance program increases visibility into the expenses and profitability of using independent professional talent, as well as boosts the efficiency of filling a project need with qualified talent.